OragonEfreet/banjo/docs/api.md

 * The returned `Type` [#BjArray] is *ready*.
 * `bj_type_init` **will** return a *ready* `Type` [#BjArray].

-\warning Unless explicited otherwise by the type's documentation, calling the **init** function on an already initialized object **will** result in a memory leak.
+\warning Unless explicitely otherwise by the type's documentation, calling the **init** function on an already initialized object **will** result in a memory leak.
 \dot
 digraph workflow {
     rankdir=LR